elsiklab/sashimiplot/README.md

 ## Example track config

+The test/data directory contains an example config.
+There are several different setups

-Calculating straight from BAM file
+Calculate junctions straight from a BAM file with a config like this

       {
           "label": "Nurse_junctions",